-Just recently I had a sweet little girl named Anika come to our booth this past weekend, and she was so excited to get new books.
+Just recently I had a sweet little girl named Anika that came to our booth this past weekend.
+She was so excited to get new books.
 In fact, she was so excited that she went home and cleared out her bookshelf of her old books and donated 50 books to us.
-For a while, we hadn’t gotten any donations and I had to spend my own money to purchase books from the bookstore, yard sales, and book sales around town.
+For a while, we didn’t get any donations.
+I had to spend my own money to purchase books from the bookstore, yard sales, and book sales around town.
 Now, I have too many donations.
 Well, let’s just say I’m starting to run out of room for current book inventory.
 I would like to donate them anywhere I can (I’m open to suggestions).